-How it's using cybersecurity in autotech: GuardKnox creates coding architecture for autonomous cars that operates everything from the general vehicle systems (including sensors) to tools that enhance a car’s user experience (infotainment systems, center consoles, etc.).
+GuardKnox creates coding architecture for autonomous cars that operates everything from the general vehicle systems (including sensors) to tools that enhance a car’s user experience (infotainment systems, center consoles and more).

-Industry impact: Porsche enlisted GuadKnox to improve cybersecurity in its new line of vehicles.
+Porsche enlisted GuardKnox to improve cybersecurity in its new line of vehicles.
 The German carmaker says the new technology will protect against hacking attacks and act as a foundation for “real-time customization of the vehicle.”

-Industry impact: Harman revealed the Ignite 3.0, an automotive-based assistant for cars, at this year's CES conference in Las Vegas.
-It's backed by the company’s SHIELD cybersecurity infrastructure.
+Harman revealed the Ignite 3.0, an automotive-based assistant for cars, at the 2019 CES conference in Las Vegas.
+The technology is backed by the company’s SHIELD cybersecurity infrastructure.